coq-tactician/benchmark-system/README.md

                                  WARNING: This number is infinite by default, which is likely not appropriate for local resources.
+  [-resume]                      Look up the previous (partial) benchmark with
+                                 the same parameters as specified in the current invocation, and finish that benchmark appending
+                                 old the existing log files.
   [-shared-filesystem]           Assume that the scratch directory is hosted on
                                  a shared filesystem.
 No copying of files between hosts is performed.